esben/xd-docker/README.md

-XD Docker
+XD-Docker
 =========

 Python library for accessing Docker Remote API.

-XD Docker aims at providing an easy to use and Pythonic API for working with the Docker Remote API in Python.
+XD-Docker aims at providing an easy to use and Pythonic API for working with the Docker Remote API in Python.